mwlon/bindlib/README.md

 A: Yeah, it's probably not happening, and certainly not happening soon.
-But I have an idea for how I can almost get it working without contributing to scala, by leveraging the Scalamenta library.
+But I have an idea for how I can almost get it working without contributing to scala, by leveraging the Scalameta library.